All Episodes

 Now, this is a fascinating question.

-And the the first answer I'm going to give you to cover both aspects of your question is your question basically is when it when you boil things down, whether a football team or player cheats, impact on the country is negligible.
+And the first answer I'm going to give you to cover both aspects of your question is your question basically is, when you boil things down, whether a football team or player cheats, impact on the country is negligible.

-But if Iran is cheating and is going to get a nuclear weapon and can blow up Israel and maybe us or a city here or there, that's really serious, and we really need to be concerned about that, and we're not.
+But if Iran is cheating and is going to get a nuclear weapon and can blow up Israel and maybe us or a city here or there, that's really serious.

 Instead, we're turning the country upside down because Tom Brady might have played with some balls that are underinflated.